UCIDataScienceInitiative/IntroToJulia/Markdown/ArraysAndMatrices.md

     output
 end
 ```

-    LoadError: error in method definition: function Base..* must be explicitly imported to be extended
-    while loading In[16], in expression starting on line 1

 (but notice this doesn't really work because now `.*` isn't a binary operator and therefore the inline syntax won't work).
 This optimization is known as "loop fusing".
 Julia does this by searching for all of the broadcasts in a line and putting them together into one broadcast statement during parsing time.
 Therefore, in Julia `A.*B.*C` creates an anonymous function and broadcasts on it, like